Dominik-97/curriculum-vitae/index.md

 I am a people man, so I love transfering these skill that I have learned over the year to other people through mentoring, coaching and training, so the companies can retain the added value i brought in to future to apply the improvements and solve various business and technical problems they might encounter.
 I love communication and connecting people, to deliver the product value.
 I can always find a solution to a problem, analyse it, propose solution, implement solution, implement procesess and write documentation and methodologies.

-I can analyze business and QA needs and translate them into comprehensive requirements (defining new, improved and better features for new systems and apps and leading employees/managers towards a better way of handling just another day at work) which can be implemented to bring improvements and value to the business.

 Liason between stakeholders and developers, translating business needs into comprehensive requirements and transparently managing product backlog and features to bring value to the business.